 Another absolute essential.
 You may experience shakiness at 300mm+ and for the highest-quality shots, you will need a method of steadying the camera body.

-Collapsible tripods and monopods work brilliantly, however, as the animals move you may find yourself needing to move quickly from one side of the jeep to the other.
+tripods mono-pods work brilliantly, however, as the animals move you may find yourself needing to move quickly from one side of the jeep to the other.
 Tripods can be quite awkward to move in a restricted space, consider using a beanbag perched on the window frame to steady your digital camera.

 Carrying lots of camera equipment can be heavy and cumbersome.
 Remember to check with your airline about weight requirements.